gabegaglio/canvit/tasks.md

 ---

-## 🗃️ Boxes: Core Units
+## 🗃️ Notees: Core Units

-### 9. Create `Box.tsx` component
+### 9. Create `Note.tsx` component
 - Start: A styled div rendered at x/y with size
-- End: Can render multiple boxes on canvas
+- End: Can render multiple Notees on canvas

-### 10. Add box on click
+### 10. Add Note on click
-- Start: Button or shortcut to add new box
+- Start: Button or shortcut to add new Note
-- End: Box appears at center of current viewport
+- End: Note appears at center of current viewport

-### 11. Make box draggable
+### 11. Make Note draggable
 - Start: Add `react-use-gesture` or manual drag logic
-- End: Can reposition boxes on canvas
+- End: Can reposition Notees on canvas

-### 12. Make box resizable
+### 12. Make Note resizable
 - Start: Add resize handles
-- End: User can resize any box from corners
+- End: User can resize any Note from corners

 ---

 ## 📝 Modal Editor

 ### 13. Create `TextEditorModal.tsx`
-- Start: Modal triggered on box click
+- Start: Modal triggered on Note click
 - End: Opens modal with text content loaded

 ### 14. Integrate Tiptap editor into modal